hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 * age

 1. While python calls the `__init__()` method (function) to create `Dog` instance, it will pass the arguments to `self`
-1. Any method (function) related to this class will also pass the arguments to `self`, which `self` is a way that leads to the instance, let the instance to get access to the class's inside property and method
+1. Any method (function) related to this class will also pass the arguments to `self`, which `self` is a way that leads to the instance, let the instance to get access to the class's inside attribute and method
 1. While we create a dog instance, python calls the `Dog` class method `__init__()`
 1. We will pass arguments `name` and `age` to `Dog()`, and let `self` to pass these arguments (you can think arguments are temporarily stored in `self` and pass them), so we don't need to pass them by ourselves
 1. When we based on class `Dog` to create an instance, all we need is provide arguments to parameters `name` and `age`